zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

     ![](./images/ll-change-directory.png " ")
     </if>

-## **STEP 3:** Download and Run HDFS Scripts to Set Up the HDFS Data
+## **Task 3:** Download and Run HDFS Scripts to Set Up the HDFS Data

-In this step, you download two scripts that will set up your HDFS environment and download the HDFS dataset from [Citibike System Data](https://www.citibikenyc.com/system-data).
+In this task, you download two scripts that will set up your HDFS environment and download the HDFS dataset from [Citibike System Data](https://www.citibikenyc.com/system-data).
 The scripts and a randomized weather data file are stored in a public bucket in Object Storage.

 The Citi Bikes detailed trip data files (in zipped format) are first downloaded to a new local directory.
 Next, the files are unzipped, and the header row is removed from each file.
 Finally, the updated files are uploaded to a new **`/data/biketrips`** HDFS directory.
 Next, a new **`bikes`** Hive database is created with two Hive tables. **`bikes.trips_ext`** is an external table defined over the source data.
 The **`bikes.trips`** table is created from this source; it is a partitioned table that stores the data in Parquet format.
 The tables are populated with data from the `.csv` files in the **`/data/biketrips`** directory.